Pieter Titelmans

 Pieter Titelmans (1501–1572) was a notorious inquisitor in the Habsburg Netherlands.
 He also served as Dean of Ronse.
-As inquisitor he conducted a campaign to suppress religious dissent, which earned him the nickname of "Saul the Persecutor".
+As inquisitor, he conducted a campaign to suppress religious dissent that earned him the nickname of "Saul the Persecutor".

 Education

 Titelmans, a native of Hasselt, matriculated at Leuven University on 27 February 1526.
 Initially a student at Falcon College, he transferred to Pig College to improve his Latin.
 He graduated Master of Arts in 1531, as first of his class.
 He studied Theology under Ruard Tapper, Johannes Driedo and Nicolaus Curtius, graduating Licentiate of Sacred Theology in 1536.
 He was appointed master of Houterle College, but resigned in 1540 when appointed to the deanery of Ronse.
 As dean he was noted for his zeal in correcting and disciplining clerical laxity, which is probably what led to his appointment by Emperor Charles V as inquisitor of Flanders on 2 June 1545.